ROBERT FORCZYK COVERS THE DEVELOPMENT OF ARMOURED WARFARE IN NORTH

-desert was pure mechanized warfare, and in many respects the most
+The war in the North African desert was pure mechanized warfare, and

-theatre where for three years British and Commonwealth, and later US,
+War II.
+It was also the only theatre where for three years British and

-troops were in constant contact with Axis forces.
-World War II
+Commonwealth, and later US, troops were in constant contact with Axis

-forces, equipment, doctrine, training, logistics and operations
+armoured forces, equipment, doctrine, training, logistics and

 Fully illustrated throughout with photographs, profile artwork and